hipsteranimals/hipsteranimals.com/our-story.md

 creating (I mean, apart from becoming rich).
 Honestly, when we kicked off this initiative, it had been a couple of weeks since we had learned what NFT really is.
 (Hope you don't ask for a description of it though.
-We still feel like granpas who are trying to understand the internet.)
+We still feel like grandpas who are trying to understand the internet.)

 ## What do we do?

-While checking our NFTs, be careful that there is not artifical intelligence behind, we are still not that cool.
-(By the way, are there still people who are impressed by the word "Artifical Intelligence"?
+While checking our NFTs, be careful that there is not artificial intelligence behind, we are still not that cool.
+(By the way, are there still people who are impressed by the word "Artificial Intelligence"?
 Really?)
 So, when you aim to collect any item from where the hell they are (which is [here][HipsterDogs]), always keep in mind that there are plenty of manual artwork, or just work, behind.
-They are more like handmade rugs in the cyrpto world.
+They are more like handmade rugs in the crypto-world.

 ## How will this evolve?